Australia at the 1980 Winter Paralympics: Alpine skiing

-Slalom Skiing
+Slalom skiing

 This event is a technical event where athletes must negotiate through a high number of gates on a short course.
 If athletes are to miss any gates, they are disqualified.

-Giant Slalom Skiing
+Giant slalom skiing

 This event is a longer course with fewer gates compared to the slalom.
 The vertical drop of the course determines the number of gates on the course.
 Alike the slalom skiing, if an athlete misses a gate, they are disqualified.

-The Gold medal for the Men's Giant slalom 2A was won by Markus Ramsauer from Austria.
+The Gold medal for the men's Giant slalom 2A was won by Markus Ramsauer from Austria.
 He finished with a time of 2:14:94.

-The gold medal for the Men’s Slalom 2A was won by Josef Meusburger from Austria.
+The gold medal for the Men's Slalom 2A was won by Josef Meusburger from Austria.
 He finished with a time of 1:34:14.

 Cross-country skiing

 Cross-country skiing is a race either of short distance, middle distance or long distance.
 These distances range from 2.5 km to 20 km.
 This event is open to athletes with physical impairments and blind/visual impairments.

 Those with physical impairments, depending on the level of functionality, may use skis or sit-skis.
 A sit-ski has a specially fitted chair over a single ski where the athlete can be strapped into the device.
-This type of ski ensures wear and tear is minimised on the skier’s body due to the commendable suspension.
+This type of ski ensures wear and tear is minimised on the skier's body due to the commendable suspension.
 The skis are made from fiberglass and are normally 25–30 cm taller that the height of the skier.

 All cross-country skiers in the Paralympics up until 1994 used the classical technique in all cross-country distances.
-However, in the 1994 Winter Paralympics in Innsbruck, skating was introduced which lead onto a new technique called the ‘free technique’.
+However, in the 1994 Winter Paralympics in Innsbruck, skating was introduced which lead onto a new technique called the 'free technique'.